 You have the option to customize your TOCs in lots of ways, getting as fancy as you want.
 However, there are some things you should know.
 Most importantly, you need to understand that the TOC files you see in the Project Organizer work differently for online output than they do for print-based output.
 For online outputs, TOC files are exactly as their name suggests; they are files that create TOCs or menus in the output.
 But for print-based outputs, that same TOC file functions more like an outline.
 The element that actually generates a TOC in print-based output is called a "proxy," which is inserted into a topic.
 You can manually create that proxy yourself, or you can select an option in the Advanced tab of the Target Editor and let Flare do it all for you.
 There are pros and cons for both methods.

-You can include as many TOCs in your project as you want.
-Each TOC might be used for a different target.
+You can include as many TOC files in your project as you want.
+Each TOC might be used for a different target, or you can use a single TOC file for multiple targets, especially if you use conditions on the TOC entries.
 You also have the option of linking TOCs together so that they appear seamless in the final output that your end users see.

 Each TOC is an XML file with an .fltoc file extension.
 These TOC files are separate from the main project (FLPRJ) file.
 This means that, not only can you have multiple TOCs in one project, you can also have multiple authors working on different TOCs for that same project.

 Following are the primary steps for including